kayoyin/Prodigy/README.md

     $> chmod +x translatescript
     $> ./translatescript

 The translatescript translates and merges all the midi files in a format ready to use for the neural network.
 Moreover, it saves the output csv file in the utils folder.
 From there on, the training function automatically loads the data.
-Since alll the data is properly formatted for use, the user can start traing the model.
+Since all the data is properly formatted for use, the user can start traing the model.
 To do this, simply run the following command in terminal:

     $> ./train

-Once training is complete (do not be allarmed if this takes time), simply run the following comand to start composing music:
+Once training is complete (do not be alarmed if this takes time), simply run the following command to start composing music:

     $> ./compose

-Now, the last thing to do is translate the the output of the neural network (.csv) into an audiofile (.mid).
+Now, the last thing to do is translate the output of the neural network (.csv) into an audiofile (.mid).
 The backscript automatically loads the output file and saves the audio file as *final.mid* in the main folder of the repository.
 Run the following commands to execute this:

     $> chmod +x backscript
     $> ./backscript